Finding Agility through the 5 A’s

 It is important to be an agile, thriving ninja—to adapt in changing circumstances.
 This will help you remain true to yourself and to your values.
 This is an ongoing cycle that can be applied to clarifying and pursuing your purpose, cultivating joy, living your spirituality, and refining your values.
 Give it a try and thrive on!

-You can save or print these tips here.
-Stick them on your fridge or home office as a daily reminder.
+Print or save these tips on computer.
+You can stick them on your fridge or home office to serve as a daily reminder.